roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-14-autodoll-extra-4.md

 "What happened to Hinagiku?
 Seized by aliens?"
 "Had she been sent to a parallel universe perchance?"
-"Rather, was she absorbed into a small-scaled black hole?"
+"Was she absorbed into a small-scaled black hole, _desu?_ ”

 Each: Lydia, Yuuyami, and Haruka had spoke up their speculations in turn.